docker-archive/classicswarm/docs/install-w-machine.md

 	The `swarm create` command returned the  `fe0cc96a72cf04dba8c1c4aa79536ec3` token.

+	**Note:** This command relies on Docker Swarm's hosted discovery service.
+If this service is having issues, this command may fail.
+In this case, see information on using other types of [discovery backends](./discovery).
+Check the [status page](http://status.docker.com/) for service availability.

 5. Save the token in a safe place.

 	You'll use this token in the next step to create a Docker Swarm.